 Shopping Feira da Ladra

-After a busy morning shopping at Feira da Ladra what else can I see?
+After a Busy Morning Shopping at Feira da Ladra what else can I see?

-Jardim Botto Machado: This is a delightful small park that makes for a great break from the hectic market stalls.
+This is a delightful small park that makes for a great break from the hectic market stalls.
 It even has its own café, so you can sit back and observe the market from afar.
 With tall trees it offers a shady area to cool off and catch a break before continuing up the streets for more shopping.

 Jardim Botto Machado